zOxta/hhnginx/README.md

-## HHVM Hack Nginx
+## HHVM Hack and Nginx

 Install script for Ubuntu servers installing HHVM, Nginx and configures it for you.
-Add myslql-server and it's goof for WordPress too
+Add myslql-server and it's made for WordPress.

 #### Install
 1. copy `install.sh` to server